 I know… I know… You believe you already have in your head the answers for most of these questions.
 And I know it’s easier to just go ahead based on your assumptions.

 But, believe me: there is much more hidden in your customers answers than you imagine.

 If you thoroughly pay attention to what they are saying (and not saying), you’ll find interesting insights that will guide the development of your solution.

 After performing 15, 20 or more problem interviews with your customers, you’ll not only be able to answer this post’s question, but will be able understand:

 - Which aspects of the problem may you explore to present a better solution?

 - Who are the customers who suffer the most from this problem?

-If the problem is extremely relevant (i.e., your customers are insane about a solution), then it’s time to answer our next question:
+If the problem is indeed relevant (i.e., your customers are insane about a solution), it’s time to answer our next question:

 by Ash Maurya